jenkinsci/leanix-microservice-intelligence-plugin/README.md

 <br>
 <br>

 When the configuration of the project or pipeline is complete, the start of a build (Build now) will include the execution of the LeanIX plug-in.
-After execution and if the LeanIX plug-in step has been reached, there is a menu item called **"LeanIX Microservice Intelligence Log"** in the monitoring area of each build (click on the build number in the Pipeline or Project area).
+After execution and if the LeanIX plug-in step has been reached, there is a menu item called **"LeanIX Value Stream Management Log"** in the monitoring area of each build (click on the build number in the Pipeline or Project area).
 In this area you will find the information which values were used for the build by the LeanIX plugin as well as information on the result of the step in the **"Status"** section.
 Possible errors will be mentioned here.

 ![LeanIX-Log.](images/leanix_log.png)